-The IB receives a commission for orders directed towards the FCM.
-An IB can work for one or more FCM's.
-The role of the IB increases efficiency in that it allows the IB to focus on client needs while the FCM concentrates on execution, trading and floor operations.
+The IB receives a commission for orders directed toward the FCM.
+An IB can work for one or more FCMs.

 Commodity Trading Advisor

-A Commodity Trading Advisor or a CTA can be an individual or a firm.
-CTA's provide individualized advice regarding the buying or selling of futures contracts, options on futures contracts or certain foreign exchange contracts.
-The NFA requires that CTA's register, as it is the self-regulatory agency for the futures industry.
+A commodity trading advisor or a CTA can be an individual or a firm.
+CTAs provide individualized advice regarding the buying or selling of futures contracts, options on futures contracts, or certain foreign exchange contracts.
 While a CTA acts like a financial advisor, the role is unique to trading in products on futures exchanges.
-A CTA often has discretion over funds that clients deposit.
-CTA's have specific reporting requirements designated by the ultimate regulator, the CFTC.
+As with APs, a CTA often has discretion over the funds that clients deposit—they can buy and sell commodities under their management as they see fit.
+CTAs have specific reporting requirements designated by the ultimate regulator, the CFTC.

 Commodity Pool Operator

-A Commodity Pool Operator is an individual or a firm that solicits and receives funds from clients for investment in commodity futures, options on futures and any vehicles that trade on commodity futures exchanges in aggregate.
+A commodity pool operator is an individual or a firm that solicits and receives funds from clients for investment in commodity futures, options on futures, and any vehicles that trade on commodity futures exchanges in aggregate.
 A CPO aggregates client funds in a pool and then invests these funds in one central account, thus pooling that capital.
-While there are many similarities between a CTA and a CPO, the CFTC has specific rules and regulations that draw a distinction between the two.
+While there are many similarities between a CTA and a CPO, the CFTC has specific rules and regulations that distinguish between the two.

 All of these professionals, who do business in the futures markets, must pass a proficiency test that the NFA administers.
 That exam is the Series 3 exam.
 Under certain circumstances, exemptions are possible so long as the regulatory body, the CFTC, approves that exemption.

-The regulatory environment for commodity futures trading and brokering dates back to the 1970s when retail investors became active in futures markets.
+The regulatory environment for commodity futures trading and brokering dates back to the 1970s when retail investors became active in futures markets and Congress created the CFTC.
 The CFTC has gradually expanded the regulatory requirements for all professionals involved in these markets.